lwears/JavaScript-Password-Generator/README.md

 # Password Generator

+## Frontend

+- Vanilla JS

+## About

-### A small frontend only app I created last year.
+A small frontend only app I created last year.

 ## todo

-Refactor
-Update
+- CSS for mobile